 Tech levels are advanced (Level 3) qualifications for students wishing to specialise in a specific occupation or occupational group.
 All tech levels are backed by at least 5 employers or a relevant industry body.
-They will be reported separately in 16-19 performance tables from 2016, alongside technical certificates (vocational Level 2), applied general (vocational Level 3) and academic qualifications.
+They are reported separately in 16-19 performance tables from 2016, alongside technical certificates (vocational Level 2), applied general (vocational Level 3) and academic qualifications.

-Even though the first tech level (and applied general) courses didn't start until September 2014, some of the qualifications that make up these courses started earlier than this, therefore we can report on tech level attainment by age that pre-dates this official starting point.
-This should be borne in mind when looking at the increase in tech level attainment in Figure 8 of the SFR.
+Even though the first tech level (and applied general) courses didn't start until September 2014, some of the qualifications included in these categories were available earlier than this; therefore we can report on tech level attainment by age that pre-dates this official starting point.
+This should be borne in mind when looking at the increase in tech level attainment in Figure 8 of the publication.

-The lists of qualifications approved under the tech level and applied general categories, for teaching from September 2014 and reporting in the 2016 performance tables, are available here.
+The lists of qualifications approved under the tech level and applied general categories, for teaching from September 2014 and reporting in the 2017 performance tables, are available here.